+We would like to thank the editor and the reviewers for their constructive comments and suggestions that strongly helped to clarify and improve the present paper.
 AS acknowledges the support of a CNES Postdoctoral fellowship and the support of a Sorbonne Université doctoral fellowship.
 This work is a contribution to the TOSCA/SMOS-Ocean project supported by CNES.
-SMOS SSS at level 2 have been produced in the frame of the European Space Agency Climate Change Initiative CCI+SSS project.
+SMOS SSS at level 2 have been produced in the frame of the European Space Agency Climate Change Initiative CCI+SSS project (contract 4000123663/18/I-NB).